kgitthoene/multi-linux-sephrasto-installer/README.md

 #### build

-`void-linux-sephrasto-installer-python3.9.7.sh build` updates Void Linux, installs all needed packages, builds (Python)[https://www.python.org/] 3.9.7 in a separate directory and creates a virtual Python environment to run Sephrasto.
+The `build` command updates Void Linux, installs all needed packages, builds (Python)[https://www.python.org/] 3.9.7 in a separate directory and creates a virtual Python environment to run Sephrasto.

 The Python build is placed in `~/.localpython/python3.9.7`.